WillEccles/wrestd/README.md

 | `wrestd::threading` | N/A for now | Contains thread-related methods. |

 ## Cross-platform
 This should be cross-platform, at least as much as possible.
-For example, in `wrestd::io::setcolor()`, it will only do that if on Windows, and if you aren't, it will simply print it in normal colors.

 **Note:** I have not tested cross-platform compatibility much.
 If something does not work, feel free to make a pull request with a fix and (obviously) create an issue - I'll get there when I can.